 - Following successful e-banking activation, we dispatch a secure courier to our Client’s preferred mailing address containing i) original company documents ii) e-banking information and iii) other engagement information.

 - Following receipt of the courier, our Client changes e-banking access passwords to their preferred ones; enjoying sole access to the corporate bank account.
 From this point onwards, the banking relationship exists between the bank signatory and the bank.
-Healy Consultants Group PLC is not a party to the banking relationship.
+Healy Consultants Group is not a party to the banking relationship.

 Documents required for Ireland corporate bank account opening

 - Company certificate of incorporation and recent certificate of incumbency (or country equivalent).